 Fresh or Canned Pumpkin in Pumpkin Pie?

 I tested this recipe with both and I truly liked the pie using canned pumpkin better.
 The canned pumpkin pumpkin pie (say that 3 times fast) was a little more sturdy when baked for the same amount of time.
-I found the pie to taste grainy and a little… herbaceous?
-And the sugar couldn’t even cover that up.
+The pie baked with fresh pumpkin puree tasted grainy and a little… herbaceous?
 I prefer using fresh pumpkin puree in savory recipes, not desserts.
-This is your call, you can use either.
+This is your call, you can use either fresh or canned pumpkin.

 Other Ingredients in Pumpkin Pie